Open Metadata Labs¶

 There are two main ways to set up the software to run these labs.
 These are listed below.
 They each create exactly the same environment that supports the labs.

 - Using Kubernetes to run them in a flexible, self-contained environment - locally or in the cloud.
+In this case, all software components required to run are deployed using single helm chart called odpi-egeria-lab.
+The process is described here.

 - Using your own local environment directly.